Harshith-1729/H-Field-Model/README.md

 ## Files

-- `H-Field-Model.tex` — main LaTeX source file.
+- `Hyparxis-Field-Model.pdf` — main PDF source file.
+Stirctly do not redistribute or copy or modify without permission from the author.

 ## License